Elisa Molinari

-Elisa Molinari is an Italian physicist from the University of Modena and CNR, Italy.
-She has been primarily interested in computational materials science and nanotechnologies, and she has been particularly active in the theory of fundamental properties of low-dimensional structures, in the simulation of nanodevices, in the development of related computational methods.
+Elisa Molinari is an Italian physicist from the University of Modena and a member of CNR, Italy.
+She has been primarily interested in computational materials science and nanotechnologies, and she has been particularly active in the theory of fundamental properties of low-dimensional structures, in the simulation of nanodevices, and in the development of related computational methods.
 She also has a continuing interest in scientific imaging and communication.

+Biography

-Since 2001, she has been a full professor of Condensed Matter Physics at Unimore, University of Modena and Reggio Emilia, Italy, and since 2015, she serves as Director, MaX European Centre of Excellence on 'Materials design at the exascale.'
+Elisa Molinari is Full Professor of Condensed Matter Physics at the University of Modena and Reggio Emilia, Italy, in the Department of Physics, Informatics and Mathematics, a position she has been appointed since 2001.
+Molinari has over thirty years of experience in the simulation of materials and nanosystems, as well as their spectroscopies.
+Her research interests lie in computational materials science and nanotechnologies.

+Since 2015, she has served as Director of MaX – Materials design at the exascale, the European Centre of Excellence for materials simulation at the exascale using high-performance computing.
+Previously, she held research positions at CNR in Rome, at the Max Planck Institute for Solid State Research in Stuttgart, and in Grenoble.

+Molinari has coordinated European and national projects involving fundamental properties and correlation in low-dimensional materials, and joint computational and experimental approaches to nano(bio)systems.

+She has long been active in initiatives dedicated to promoting women in science: she cofounded the "Associazione donne e scienza" in Italy, as well as the IUPAP Working Group on Women in Physics in 1999 and the related International Conference series.

 Honors

 Molinari was awarded the status of Fellow in the American Physical Society, after she was nominated by a Forum on International Physics in 1999, for "her contribution to the theory of semiconductors and their interfaces, in particular, her fundamental work on electron-electron and electron-phonon interaction in nanostructures; and for her involvement in the training of young theorists from many countries and the organization of international conferences."